ray-project/ray/doc/source/tune-contrib.rst

 We welcome (and encourage!) all forms of contributions to Tune, including and not limited to:

 - Code reviewing of patches and PRs.
-- Pushing patches
+- Pushing patches.
-- Documentation and examples
+- Documentation and examples.
 - Community participation in forums and issues.
-- Code readability and code comments to improve readability
+- Code readability and code comments to improve readability.
-- Test cases to make the codebase more robust
+- Test cases to make the codebase more robust.
 - Tutorials, blog posts, talks that promote the project.